edurant/edurant.github.io/courses/ee3032/index.md

 title: "Dr. Durant: EE-3032 Signals and Systems"
 ---

+## Canvas

+Beginning in fall, 2020, this course will live primarily in [Canvas](https://msoe.instructure.com/).
+However, this site contains many reference materials that you may find useful including MATLAB examples and previous homework, quizzes, and exams.

 ## Textbook

-[Signals and Systems: Theory and Applications](http://ss2.eecs.umich.edu/) by Fawwaz T. Ulaby and Andrew E. Yagle, published 2018, ISBN: 978-1-60785-486-9
+[Signals and Systems: Theory and Applications](https://ss2.eecs.umich.edu/) by Fawwaz T. Ulaby and Andrew E. Yagle, published 2018, ISBN: 978-1-60785-486-9

 ## [Outline and reading assignments](dailySchedule.pdf)

+The is the winter, 2019-2020 outline and will be virtually unchanged for fall, 2020.
+Please see Canvas for the exact outline we will follow.

 ## [Homework](hw/)